 Capital gains benefits

-The other big tax benefit you can get is when you eventually sell your home.
-Assuming your home has grown in value over the years, you can avoid paying capital gains taxes on up to $250,000 in increased value for a single homeowner and $500,000 for a couple.
+There's a big tax benefit you can get when you eventually sell your home.
+If your home has grown in value over the years, you can avoid paying capital gains taxes on up to $250,000 in increased value for a single homeowner and $500,000 for a couple.
 That makes for a pretty nice nest egg.
-Of course, these days people are more focused on falling property values than rising ones.
-But the historical trend has been that prices do tend to rise over time, and if you plan to stay in the house for 10-15 years or more, this may turn out to be a significant benefit.

-Finally, there are some things you can't deduct, although it may seem reasonable to do so.
+Finally, there are several things you can't take a home ownership tax deduction for, although it may seem reasonable to do so.
 The cost of homeowner's insurance is not deductable, nor are homeowners' association or condominium fees.
-The cost of home improvements or repairs are not deductable, but it's still a good idea to keep track of them for when you eventually sell - they can be added to the basis cost of your home that is used to determine how much it's appreciated.